Updated 08.05.2026

 Apply permit from the controller in question.
 The exception is those controllers who have delegated permit jurisdiction to Findata.

-Please note that Findata is responsible for data permit and amendment applications whenever the data of data controllers covered by the Act on secondary use is combined.
+In general, Findata processes data permit, data request and amendment applications whenever the data of data controllers covered by the Act on secondary use is combined.
 When evaluating the competent authority, all data related to the application under the Act must be taken into account.

 Apply permit (s) from the controllers in question.